 Master the Multiplier

-However, once your SDE and multiplier are narrowed down, you can find your business’s estimated value by simply plugging the figures into the formula below:
+However, once your SDE and multiplier are narrowed down, you can find your business’s estimated value by plugging the figures into the formula below: